-The South Florida Sinkhole Claim Attorneys of Greenberg, Stone & Urbano have over 100 years of shared experience fighting insurance companies that wrongfully deny insurance coverage.
-Our attorneys have been voted “South Florida’s Top Rated Lawyers” by the Miami Herald, have been rated “AV” by Martindale Hubbell, and have been honored as “Superlawyers,” ranking them amongst the top lawyers in America.
+The South Florida sinkhole claim attorneys of Greenberg, Stone & Urbano have over 130 years of shared experience fighting insurance companies that wrongfully deny insurance coverage.
+Our attorneys have been voted "South Florida's Top Rated Lawyers" by the Miami Herald, have an AV Rating by Martindale-Hubbell®, and have been selected for inclusion in the Super Lawyers list, ranking them amongst the top lawyers in America.
 Greenberg, Stone & Urbano representatives will be happy to speak to you today about a free consultation with one of our attorneys.
-You may contact us through our website or call us at (888) 499-9700 or (305) 595-2400.
-Our welcoming staff is fully bilingual.

 *AV®, AV Preeminent®, Martindale-Hubbell® Distinguished and Martindale-Hubbell® Notable are certification marks used under license in accordance with the Martindale-Hubbell® certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories - legal ability and general ethical standards.